JustinePa/ARMS-marine-alien-SDM/README.md

 ## Quick demo

-To explore the modelling pipeline without running all 69 species, we suggest running the workflow on a subset of 2–3 species (e.g. Crepidula fornicata, Mnemiopsis leidyi) using the provided occurrence data and environmental layers ([here](https://figshare.com/s/ab27e1dcaee11ba59e88)).
+To explore the modelling pipeline without running all 69 species, we suggest running the workflow on a subset of 2–3 species (e.g. Crepidula fornicata, Mnemiopsis leidyi) using the provided already thinned occurrence data and environmental layers ([here](https://figshare.com/s/ab27e1dcaee11ba59e88)).
 Full reproduction of the manuscript results requires running the complete pipeline on all 69 species as described in Section 4.

 ---